Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Skein TQFTs

 Let $h:Y\rightarrow Y$ be an orientation preserving homeomorphism.
 Now we look to define an action

 This action arises through the skein theoretic description given by Ohtsuki and Yamada\cite{OY, Rob}.
 We describe the action $V_h$ when $h$ is a positive Dehn twist about a curve $\gamma\subset Y$.
-If we take $x\in V(Y)$ to be a labelling of a spine of $Y$ then we have $V_{T_\gamma}(x)$ is the labelling which is given by taking $x$ and adjoining the skein representing the label $x$ with the curve $\gamma$, colored with $\Omega$, inserted inside the boundary with a $-1$ framing relative to the boundary, where $\Omega$ is as defined in \cite{OY}.
+If we take $x\in V(Y)$ to be a labelling of the trivalent graph associated to $Y$ then we have $V_{T_\gamma}(x)$ is the labelling which is given by taking $x$ and adjoining the skein representing the label $x$ with the curve $\gamma$, colored with $\Omega$, inserted inside the boundary with a $-1$ framing relative to the boundary, where $\Omega$ is as defined in \cite{OY}.

 The sliding property, balanced stabilization hold \cite{OY}.

 \begin{lem} Let $Y$ be a closed, oriented surface, $h:Y\rightarrow Y$ an orientation preserving homeomorphism, and $V_h:V(Y)\rightarrow V(Y)$ the action of $h$ on $V_g$.
 Let